memfault/interrupt/_drafts/advanced-gdb.md

 If you are looking to do remote debugging on devices connected with OpenOCD, PyOCD, or JLink, you'll want to look into the [Platform.io](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) or [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extensions.

 ## Registers

+The next topic to cover is interacting with registers through GDB.

+{:.no_toc}

 ### Printing Registers